 From time to time, we may list a property on a bid basis - which means we will take bids from qualified applicants up until the time posted.
 The high bidder will be contacted within 24 hours of the posted close of the auction.
 RMS reserves the right to refuse any and all bids.

-The price per acre includes the cost of hunt club liability insurance, which is a requirement of the RMS Hunting License Agreement.
+The cost of hunt club liability insurance, which is a requirement of the RMS Hunting License Agreement, is included in the recreational license invoice.